 Now, you have the ability to activate a particular option that you wish to be synced to iCloud.

-You have the ability to check out the amount of space your Mac can purge in a variety of places:
+You have the ability to check out the amount of space in your Sierra can purge in a variety of places:

 Purgeable space on Mac is one way your device works smarter instead of harder.
 Instead of putting a bigger disk space on your Mac, you are given an optimization feature.
 Purgeable files are files that can be removed without causing issues to your device.
 It is automatically deleted on your device if Optimized Storage is turned on.

 However, if you find your Mac is running slowly and want to delete more unnecessary files on your system, you can use a tool like iMyMac's Mac Cleaner.
+For example, it can help you find all your images stored on your Mac and remove the duplicates.
 It helps you scan your device for unneeded files and delete them completely without causing harm to your device.

 Excellent Thanks for your rating.